ljyflores/jeep-tracking/README.md

 Requirements text file to come

 ### Google Cloud API
-Goal: Be able to use Python to query the tables we have stored in BQ
+Goal: Be able to use JS/Python to query the tables we have stored in BQ

+#### Python
 * Step 1: Install the Google Cloud CLI following steps 1-4 here: https://cloud.google.com/sdk/docs/install
 * Step 2: Log in and create a credential file using `./google-cloud-sdk/bin/gcloud auth application-default login` (This will lead you to sign-in online into the GMail account, sign in with AsanKa, or personal emails)
 * Step 3: Set the project name using `./google-cloud-sdk/bin/gcloud config set project eco-folder-402813`